silverstripe/cwp/docs/en/development-tutorials/upgrading.md

 This long list of dependencies should no longer be pulled in directly.
 Here is how to fix this for the future.

 <div class="notice" markdown='1'>
-If you have customised the original project based on recipe-basic by removing some modules, and changing versions or branches of some others you will notice this migration will force you to pull these back via the new cwp-recipe-basic metapackage.
+If you have customised the original project based on recipe-basic by removing/changing versions of modules you will notice this migration will force you to pull these back via the new cwp-recipe-basic metapackage.
 This is intended - the only code supported by the CWP Team is the mix of modules present in the latest stable release of the `cwp/cwp-recipe-basic` module.
 </div>

 First, identify the list of modules which you have added to the project.
-In the above example this is represented as `my-agency/my-dependency`.
-These need to stay.
-All the remaining original dependencies need to be stripped off and replaced with a single mention of the `cwp/cwp-recipe-basic` (not to be confused with `cwp/recipe-basic` which is now deprecated).
+In the above example this is represented as `my-agency/my-dependency` - these need to be kept.
+All the remaining original dependencies must be stripped off and replaced with a single mention of the `cwp/cwp-recipe-basic` (not to be confused with `cwp/recipe-basic` which is now deprecated).
 The result should look like follows: